cogswell-io/cogs-ios-client-sdk/README.md

   attributes: attributes
 )

-GambitService.registerPush(gambitRequest: eventRequeset, completionHandler: {
-  dat, rsp, err in

-  if let error = err {
+// Send the event, and handle the response cogsService.registerPush(eventRequeset) { dat, rsp, err in if let error = err {
     // Handle error
   }